Jessicavazm/JessicaVaz_T3A1/README.md

 * git commit -m "fix: fixed a bug in user auth fn"
 * git commit -m "test: test done in user's auth"

-Once all the testing has been done and the code works as it supposed, features branches can be merged into the main branch, which stores source code and production ready code.
-Features branches can also be deleted safely after being merged, however this is optional.
+Once all testing is complete and the code functions as intended, the feature branches can be merged into the main branch, which stores the source code and the production ready code.
+Features branches can also be deleted safely after being merged, however this is optional step.
 The first step to merge the branch is to perform a pull request.
 A pull request contains information describing the branch's purpose, and it's code.

-Developers working in the projects can review the code, suggest improvements, provide feedback and ensure it doesn't have any conflicts with other existing branches.
+Developers working in the project can review the code, suggest improvements, provide feedbacks and ensure it doesn't have any conflicts with other existing branches.
 In case of an existing conflict, developers are required to solve the conflict first in order to proceed with the pull request.
 Another good feature is that Github makes it possible to assign reviewers and assignees to each branch or pull request.
 This ensures a structured review process and accountability for code quality.

 When all required tasks and requirements has been reached, the pull request will be ready to merge.
-Once the process is done, an acknowledgement message will be provided and all of the content from the extra branch will be merged into the main branch.
-Once all branches has been merged, and the code is working as it should, the code will be ready for deployment.
+Once the process is done, an acknowledgement message will be provided, and all of the content from the extra branch will be merged into the main branch.
+Once all branches has been merged, and the code is working as intended, the code will be ready for deployment.

 #### Git commits and pull requests example